 Payment to the State by vehicle manufacturers of \$1.00 per switch recovered, as mandated in the statute, is a concern because the manufacturers are only making payments for switches accompanied by ELVS-required paperwork that is completely and correctly filled out.
-As a result, the State received only \$6,442 in payments in FY 2011.
+As a result, the State received only \$6,910 in payments in FY 2013, reflecting a slight increase over monies received in FY 2012, even though 10,612 switches were returned.
 Additionally, some program participants may not consider the burden of filling out the ELVS paperwork worth the bounty of \$4.00 or \$6.00 per switch that ELVS will reimburse for properly documented switches.
-Also, since the switch bounty is considered income for tax purposes, some participants are forgoing the bounty so as not to further complicate their tax filings.
-The Department will remain focused on this concern with efforts made at the time of inspection to reiterate the need to complete all paper work that is expected by ELVS upon receipt of mercury switches.
+Since the switch bounty is considered income for tax purposes, some participants are forgoing the bounty so as not to further complicate their tax filings.